sparkflows/sparkflows-docs/docs/user-guide/user-guide/workflows/creating-workflows.rst

 View Workflows
 ===============

-You can view the workflows by going to the workflow page inside specific applications.
+You can view the workflows by going to the workflow page inside the specific applications.

 .. figure:: ../../../_assets/user-guide/workflow/1.PNG
    :alt: workflow